We have developed a unique innovation to reduce the amount of salt in food without compromising on taste. It is called Valio ValSa® milk salt.

 Now we have also found a purpose for the natural minerals in milk whey: Valio ValSa® milk salt.

 The bakery division of well-known Finnish food industry company Fazer developed a bread roll using ValSa®.
-Now Finnish consumers can make a cheese roll with 43 per cent less salt compared with one prepared from products with a normal salt content available on the local market.
+It allows consumers to make a cheese roll with 43 per cent less salt compared with one prepared from products with a normal salt content available on the local market.
 We believe there will be demand for similar product innovations on international markets, too.